 Summer is here and what better way to improve your cardio with a low-impact, full-body summer workout.
 This guide is a great summer swimming workout for beginners but also has tips for those who want to crank up the intensity.

-At Fitness to Diet we often talk about the important of keep our training fresh with various new workouts to mitigate our bodies from adapting to our regular routine.
+At Fitness to Diet, we often talk about the importance of keeping our training fresh with various new workouts to mitigate our bodies from adapting to our regular routine.
 With longer hours and warmer weather, getting into the pool is a great way to challenge yourself and keep your workouts fun.
 Swimming is a fantastic way to lose fat, and a swimming workout will help you do just that without any equipment needed.

 Let's cut to the chase, here is a great workout to get started in the pool.

 1) Running on the spot